mark-olson/ansible-collection-daos/roles/daos/README.md

 - **DAOS Admin**
   Has the DAOS admin utilities installed.
 Typically used by administrators to manage the DAOS system.

-When using the `daos-stack.daos` Ansible role to install a DAOS on a target host, you must determine the *role* that host will be assigned within the DAOS system.
+When using the `daos_stack.daos.daos` Ansible role to install a DAOS on a target host, you must determine the DAOS system *role* that host will be assigned within the DAOS system.
 For more information see the documentation for the `daos_role` variable below.

 ## Requirements